CivicTechWR/WRvotes/docs/resources/getting-informed.md

 manageable.

-If you would like some inspiration for why you should bother voting at all, see the [Voter Information](voter-info#why-should-i-vote-in-municipal-elections) page.
+If you would like some inspiration for why you should bother voting at all, see the [Information for Voters](voter-info#why-should-i-vote-in-municipal-elections) page.

 ## Choosing Candidates, Step by Step